Sticking With a Habit: Flexibility Over Routine

 Reflect on the Habit

 Self-awareness is key.
-Take time at the end of a week to reflect on your habits with these simple prompts.
-When thinking about how it went this week, how would you complete the following phrases.
+Take 2 minutes at the end of a week to reflect on your habits with these simple prompts.

 Keep doing…